denten-books/plain-text/20-metaphor.md

 which screen reading retains the ornaments of print.
 In this way, electronic book readers mimic the bent corner of a well-thumbed book.
 Skeuomorphic metaphors extend visual cues from one medium to another.
 A reader already knows how to turn book pages.
-Book devices therefore simulate page turing to ease the cognitive burden of transitioning from paper to pixel.
+Book devices therefore simulate page turning to ease the cognitive burden of transitioning from paper to pixel.
 Instead of issuing arcane commands meant for the machine, readers perform the more habituated motion of swiping across the screen.
 The gliding motion enacts a